apioo/fusio/doc/basic/overview.rst

 ------------

 The basic building block of Fusio is the concept of an action.
 An action is simply a PHP class which receives a request and returns a response.
-The class has to implement the following signature:
+Around this action Fusio handles all common logic like Authentication, Rate-Limiting, Schema validation, Logging etc. The class has to implement the following signature:

 .. code-block:: php

     <?php

+    namespace App;

+    use Fusio\Engine\ActionAbstract;
+    use Fusio\Engine\ContextInterface;
+    use Fusio\Engine\ParametersInterface;
+    use Fusio\Engine\RequestInterface;

     class HelloWorld extends ActionAbstract
     {